 Brian joined the Dish in June of 2013, three years after being introduced to the blog by an old friend.
 A native of Wellesley, Massachusetts and a graduate of Boston University, he has lived in Manhattan since 2005.
 He loves baseball, outer space, his book club, Tibetan terriers, and playing banjo for a New York City bluegrass band.

-Jonah Shepp – Intern
+Jonah Shepp – Associate Editor

 A regular Dish reader since his days at Amherst College, Jonah lived in Amman, Jordan from 2008 to 2013, working as an editor at The Jordan Times and in various side jobs for local policy research and humanitarian organizations.
 He is a native of Manhattan, where he currently resides.